manas-katual/nixos-config/README.md

 </div>

+## Note:

-> ⚠️ **Note:** Hyprland is the only fully configured desktop environment.
-If you
+> ⚠️Hyprland is the only fully configured desktop environment.
+If you want to
-> want to use a different DE/WM, you’ll need to set it up manually.
+> use a different DE/WM, you’ll need to set it up manually.

 ---